JimmyMcBride/personal-blog/src/posts/sveltekit-blog.md

 Lorem ipsum dolor sit amet...
 ```

-This metadata in the frontmatter helps populate information like the title, description, date, and categories for each post. **Important**, to make sure images are working, please add an image in your `/static` folder named `first-post-banner.png` so you can verify it works and nothing breaks.
+This metadata in the frontmatter helps populate information like the title, description, date, and categories for each post. **Important**, to make sure images are working, please add an image in your `/static` folder named `first-post-banner.webp` so you can verify it works and nothing breaks.

 ---